slurmulon/hazy/README.md

 ## Embedding

-Hazy supports lazily embedding of other JSON fixtures (or really any value) present in the stub pool.
+Hazy supports lazy embedding of other JSON fixtures (or really any value) present in the stub pool.
 The example above shows this already:

 ```
 hazy.stub.register('someDog', {